liquidtoon01/cex-unique-stock-finder/README.md

 Order one of these items along with your wanted product on the same order and it should force the CEX system to dispatch from the chosen store.

 ## GUI App
-A GUI app is available to use as well, however some prerequisities are needed;
+A GUI app is available to use as well, however some additional prerequisities are needed;

 ```pwsh
 pip install customtkinter